maurits-out/spring-boot-movie-mashup/README.md

 - Movie Recommender
 - Movie Rater

 The Movie Mashup service serves as the composite service.
 It is responsible for handling a request to retrieve a list of recommended movies together with their ratings.
 It will first make a call to the Movie Recommender.
-This servcies obtains a list of recommended movies buy invoking the API of TasteDive.
+This service obtains a list of recommended movies by invoking the API of TasteDive.
 Next for each movie returned the Movie Mashup calls the Movie Rater.
 The Movie Rater invokes the OMDb API to request the rating.
 Finally the Movie Mashup consolidates the recommended movies and ratings into a response to be returned to the caller of the Movie Mashup service.

+Apart from these three micro services there are also some special services:

+- Movie Config service
+- Movie Eureka service

-Apart from these three micro services there is also the Movie Config service.
-This service stores the configuration data of each micro service.
+The Movie Config service centralizes the configuration of each micro service.
+The Movie Eureka service provides a service registry to support service discovery.

 ## Source code structure
 The source code has been organized as a multi module Maven project where each service is a separate submodule.